There is an option now on your profile page

-- The Igor clan of Discworld is known to harvest organs or limbs... but only postmortem, and only from people who have received a transplant performed by an Igor at some point in their lives.
+- The Igor clan of Discworld is known to harvest organs or limbs... but only postmortem, and mostly from people who have received a transplant performed by an Igor at some point in their lives.
 The Igors also practice this extensively upon themselves/other Igors, and when an Igor says he's got his father's eyes, he's not being metaphorical.

 - Burke mentions a Noodle Incident in which he acted as a go-between for a wealthy family seeking a heart for their dying child.
 He collects the heart, implied to have been taken from a child murdered for the purpose.

 - In the Dune prequels it is claimed that the Bene Tleilaxu were originally slavers and organ dealers.
 They claimed that the organs were cloned but during the Butlerian Jihad the vats couldn't meet demand so they ripped most of them from captured slaves too injured to work.

 - Played straight on Law & Order, which may actually have helped disseminate the "kidney theft" urban legend (Snopes speculates that the plot, which Word of God claims a friend saw in a newspaper, was based on a false allegation published in the Daily Telegraph in 1989).
 SVU's Captain Cragen (who appeared in the episode) later dismissed such stories as urban legends.

 - Angel: Wolfram & Hart's subsidiary health care operation, the Fairfield Clinic, operates a body parts bank where organs are harvested from still-living prisoners.